 A search of historical recoveries of WWRG-ringed Knots identified just ten recoveries relating to western and southern Africa.
 Five of these recoveries were of birds ringed in a single catch by WWRG on 3 September 1963.
 This catch of 1,171 Knots at Holbeach was the first significant Knot catch for the group (using rocket-nets prior to the development of cannon-nets).
 The recoveries of these five birds were all made between 11 and 29 September 1963 (within five weeks of the catching date on the Wash), four in Senegal and one in Liberia.
 Remarkable at the time, this rate of recovery has never been equalled.

 Additional recoveries of canutus from the Wash include one from South Africa in December 1973 (a bird ringed at North Wootton on 31 July 1973) and two juveniles ringed in the late 1970s, one recovered in Gabon and one in Mauritania.
 There have only been two recoveries of Wash-ringed canutus this century.
 SR46075 was caught as a juvenile at Terrington Marsh on 10 October 2006 and recovered on the Banc d’Arguin in Mauritania on 10 December 2007.
-G20845 was ringed in Portugal on 31 August 2012 and recovered at Leverton on the Wash on 26 July 2013.
+CE51530 was ringed at Gibralter Point, Lincolnshire on 31 August 1988 and caught on the Banc d’Arguin on 3 April 2008.

 Given that five of the African recoveries were from a single catch on the Wash almost 60 years ago and that there have only been a very small number of recoveries since that year, it seems that the number of canutus birds that pass through the Wash on migration is very small.
 Boyd & Piersma (2001) looked at reports of 2,045 Knots ringed in Britain & Ireland and found no evidence for canutus either wintering here or stopping over on passage.
 They suggest that the recoveries of five individuals from the Wash in western and southern Africa in 1963 were due to sustained wind patterns which resulted in many juvenile birds being diverted to the Wash.
 In addition to large numbers of juvenile Knots on the Wash in early September 1963, there were also unusually large numbers of Curlew Sandpipers and Little Stints.
 It is remarkable that canutus is so rare in southeast England since almost the entire population stages in autumn in the Wadden Sea before flying, probably non-stop, to their major wintering grounds on the coasts of Mauritania and Guinea-Bissau (Wernham et al 2008).